MultiSafepay/docs/content/tools/credit-card-components/credit-card-components.md

 title : "Credit card components"
 ---

-The _Payment component_ by MultiSafepay allows you the possibility to offer your customers a seamless payment experience.
-Our Javascript based component is easy to implement to your environment and can be modified to provide a seamless checkout experience.
+The _Payment component_ by MultiSafepay allows you the possibility to offer your customers a seamless checkout experience as our Javascript based component is easy to implement in your environment.

 ## Environments